 In 1793 he was elected Whig MP for the Stewartry of Kirkcudbright, unseating the incumbent John Gordon.
 He was re-elected again shortly before his death in 1803, defeating Tory candidate Montgomery Stewart, but was himself unseated by a decision of a committee in the House of Commons.

-He was inherited by his only surviving child, his daughter, Mary (d.
+He was inherited by his only surviving child, Mary (d.
 1856), and son-in-law Lieutenant-General Sir John Maxwell (d.
 1830), 4th Bart of Nova Scotia, who assumed the surname and arms of Heron.1

 The Kirroughtrie estate had been in the family's possession since 1465.
 Heron's Court in Edinburgh is named after Patrick Heron, who owned a building on or near the premises.